 As the main regulator and facilitator of cybersecurity in the city of Dubai, Dubai Electronic Security Centre (DESC) partners with Thales Group, an international leader in cybersecurity, to build a facility that is dedicated to cybersecurity training, testing and experimentation.
-Through this partnership, a new innovation center for cyber learning will be established regionally – introducing the Cyber Node.
+Through this partnership, a new innovation center for cyber learning has been established regionally – introducing the Cyber Node.

-Through this collaboration of experts, a brand-new facility will provide support in the advancement of Dubai’s mission to be the safest city in cyberspace.
-The DCIPark, will provide access to bespoke cyber security courses, tailored to different industry needs.
-In parallel, the Cyber Node laboratory will be available for training practice and experimentation activities.
+Through this collaboration of experts, a brand-new facility located in Business Bay provides support in the advancement of Dubai’s mission to be the safest city in cyberspace.
+The DCIPark, provides access to bespoke cyber security courses, tailored to different industry needs.
+In parallel, the Cyber Node laboratory is available for training practice and experimentation activities.

 The Dubai Electronic Security Center (DESC) is the official government department entrusted to make Dubai the safest city in cyber space.
 The center was established under decree number 11 of 2014 by H.H.
 Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister of UAE and the Ruler of Dubai.